Order-4 apeirogonal tiling

 In geometry, the order-4 apeirogonal tiling is a regular tiling of the hyperbolic plane.
-It has Schläfli symbol of {∞,4}.
+It is a way of covering the hyperbolic plane—a non-Euclidean surface with constant negative curvature—with a repeating pattern of identical shapes without gaps or overlaps.

+This tiling is constructed from apeirogons, which are polygons with an infinite number of sides.
+In this specific pattern, four of these apeirogons meet at each vertex.
+It can be seen as the hyperbolic equivalent of the familiar square tiling of the Euclidean plane, where four squares meet at each vertex.
+Its Schläfli symbol is {∞,4}, with the "4" indicating that four polygons meet at a vertex and the "∞" indicating that the polygon used is an apeirogon.

 Symmetry

 This tiling represents the mirror lines of *2∞ symmetry.
-It dual to this tiling represents the fundamental domains of orbifold notation *∞∞∞∞ symmetry, a square domain with four ideal vertices.
+Its dual tiling represents the fundamental domains of orbifold notation *∞∞∞∞ symmetry, a square domain with four ideal vertices.

 Uniform colorings

 Like the Euclidean square tiling there are 9 uniform colorings for this tiling, with 3 uniform colorings generated by triangle reflective domains.
 A fourth can be constructed from an infinite square symmetry (*∞∞∞∞) with 4 colors around a vertex.
 The checker board, r{∞,∞}, coloring defines the fundamental domains of [(∞,4,4)], (*∞44) symmetry, usually shown as black and white domains of reflective orientations.